Chloe Kim defends halfpipe gold at 2022 Winter Olympics

 — On Her Turf (@OnHerTurf) February 10, 2022

-During her second run, Kim attempted a 1260, but sat down just as she was landing it.
-No woman has ever landed the trick in women’s competition.
+No woman has ever landed the trick in women’s competition, but pushing the progression was important to Kim, especially with the title in the bag.

-She tried it again on her third run, a victory lap, but fell again.
+“It’s so important and honestly, the first run I was like, I’m just going to put down my safety run and then I’ll get two attempts at landing the cab 12,” said Kim, who revealed she landed the 1260 once during practice in Beijing.
+“It’s a very new trick so I’m really looking forward to being able to land it, maybe at the next (Olympics).”

-Earlier this week, Kim’s coach Rick Bower told NBC Sports’ Nick Zaccardi that Kim learned two new tricks that no woman has ever landed in a halfpipe competition in the last nine months.
+Earlier this week, Bower told NBC Sports’ Nick Zaccardi that Kim learned two new tricks that no woman has ever landed in a halfpipe competition in the last nine months.

 "That was the best I've done it." 🥺